JuliaQUBO/ToQUBO.jl/docs/src/examples/knapsack.md

 ```@example dwave-knapsack
 using JuMP
 using ToQUBO
-using DWaveNeal # <- Your favourite Annealer / Sampler / Solver here
+using DWaveNeal # <- Your favourite Annealer/Sampler/Solver here

 model = Model(() -> ToQUBO.Optimizer(DWaveNeal.Optimizer))